 AllTheRooms.com – A worldwide accommodation search engine and provider.
 They compare all the rooms from all the different accommodation sites to give you a comprehensive result.

 Something that you will definitely need while traveling is how to get from one place to another.
 Or you might want to book transport tickets in advance.
-Here are some good sites that will help you plan your journey before or whilst you’re traveling.
+Here are some useful travel websites that will help you plan your journey before or whilst you’re traveling.

 Check my bus – A good site that lets you check and book local bus journeys all around the world.